Strasmore Research

 LIMIT 10

-QueryPut/call volume ratio by session
+QueryPut/call volume ratio by session, trailing three weeks

 The exact SQL behind every number